nikzayn/log_results/Readme.md

 includes a column status that indicates the HTTP status code that the news site sent to the user's browser.

-## This Project Requires a Bit of Setup:
+## Project Setup:
-This project is run in a virutal machine created using Vagrant so there are a few steps to get set up:
+This project is running in a virutal machine created using Vagrant so there are a few steps to get set up:
 #### Installing the dependencies and setting up the files:
 1. Install [Vagrant](https://www.vagrantup.com/)
 1. Install [VirtualBox](https://www.virtualbox.org/)